Courtesy of Silver Dollar City Attractions

 You could spend a week in Branson doing nothing but seeing live entertainment.
 But the heart of the Ozarks—a land of lakes, streams, hills and trees—provides a welcome respite from all things touristy as well as a peaceful reminder of why folks started coming here in the first place.

-The Tall Pines Campground , on SR 265 just south of SR 76, and the Oak Grove RV Park , a short distance south of SR 76 on SR 165, both offer scenic views and the wooded settings their names promise.
+The Tall Pines Campground , on SR 265 just south of SR 76, and the Oak Grove RV Park and Campground , a short distance south of SR 76 on SR 165, both offer scenic views and the wooded settings their names promise.
 Table Rock State Park is an ideal base for water recreation; it has a marina and facilities for boaters, anglers and scuba diving enthusiasts.
 The Table Rock Lakeshore Trail, which begins at the park's visitor center and follows the shore for more than 2 miles, makes for a nice waterside walk.

 The area's largest campground also is one of the most conveniently located: Branson Lakeside RV Park on Lake Taneycomo near downtown and Branson Landing.
-Cooper Creek Campground & Resort , occupying 14 wooded acres on Lake Taneycomo, is a good bet if you aim to do some trout fishing.
+Cooper Creek Campground and Resort , occupying 14 wooded acres on Lake Taneycomo, is a good bet if you aim to do some trout fishing.
 Note: Most campgrounds are open from the beginning of March or April through October or November.

 Table Rock Lake is the Branson area's No. 1 outdoor draw.
 Created by damming the White and Black rivers to generate electricity, control flooding and develop recreation opportunities, it's a favorite with residents and visitors alike.
 You can fish, swim, water ski, scuba dive and parasail.
 Fishing boats, sailboats, pontoon boats, houseboats and personal watercraft all share the water.